andrewc411/andrewc411/README.md

 - 🔭 I’m currently working on finding a job as a developer!
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and PHP
 - 💹 Proficient in HTML, CSS, and Javascript
 - 💬 Ask me about my time in the GT Bootcamp 🥾
 - 📫 How to reach me: carroll.andrew.r@gmail.com